cvennevik/cvennevik.github.io/src/blog/crystal-spire-07-armor.md

 ---
-title: "Slay the Spire #7: Armor"
+title: "Crystal Spire #7: Armor"
 date: 2024-08-24T11:30:00+02:00
 ---

 ---

 We're back!
+With an updated series title!
 Nearly two weeks since the last post now.
 Hard to find time to write as a working parent.

 Currently, our page is a bit of dynamically rendered HTML.
 Some of the content is based on the query string, others are hard-coded.
 The next logical step is making a little bit less of it hard-coded.
 Adding armor seems like a nice way to warm up.